Last update: June 29, 2021

 And speaking of cocktails, Thousand Island Hotel next to the canal has happy hour during sunset on their roof terrace; there are fabulous views of the canal and boats, and it is where the photo below was made.

 The Yawnghwe Haw in Nyaung Shwe.

-Kyaung is Burmese for monastery, and they are the most intersting spritual buildings after the temples and pagoda's all over Burma.
-The Kyaungs in Bagan and Mandalay are often stone buildings, but the typical monasteries around Inle are mostly teakwood buildings, sometimes surprisingly large.
-There are about ten Kyaungs around Inle lake, but only a few are on the water, for example the Jumping Cat Monastery or Nga Phe Kyaung.
+"Kyaung" is Burmese for monastery, and they are the most interesting spiritual buildings after the temples and pagoda's all over Burma.
+The Kyaungs in Bagan and Mandalay are often stone buildings, but the typical monasteries around Inle are mostly teak or hardwood buildings, sometimes surprisingly large.
+There are many, many Kyaungs around Inle lake, but only a few are on the lake itself, for example the Jumping Cat Monastery or Nga Phe Kyaung.
 If you want to make amazing photos of novice monks in monasteries then Inle is the place; besides Mandalay obviously.
 In Mandalay the Shwenandaw Kyaung is one of the last teakwood historic monasteries.
 Shwe In Bin Kyaung is an active teakwood monastery in another part of Mandalay.
 In Bagan they are difficult to find because there are fewer active monasteries and they are located away from the major temples.

 Fort Stedman and Sir George Scott.